tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

  yay repo: https://github.com/Jguer/yay

-Here is a link to a recent guide on yay: https://www.ostechnix.com/yay-found-yet-another-reliable-aur-helper/
+Here is a link to a recent guide on how to install yay that you should follow: https://www.ostechnix.com/yay-found-yet-another-reliable-aur-helper/

 A cheatsheet list of commands for yay to install packages:
  Install: `yay -S PKG`